Creation (Fertilization / Conception)

-At that moment, a new human person, who carries with him as much information as 50 sets of the Encyclopaedia Britannica, is formed.
-This genetic information – DNA – will determine all of this littler person’s phusical characteristics and much of his intelligence and personality
+A new human being usually begins the first day of his life as a single-cell human embryo at the beginning of the biological process that continues throughout a human being’s life.
+At that moment, a new human person, who carries with him as much information as 50 sets of the Encyclopedia Britannica, is formed.
+This genetic information – DNA – will determine all of this littler person’s phusical characteristics and much of his intelligence and personality.

 Implantation into his mother’s uterus begins and all the while he continues to grow.
 As his cells multiply, they differentiate to perform specific functions – circulatory, muscular, neural and skeletal.

 Implantation is completed around this time and his mother misses her first menstrual period.